Activities and Events

 Ways and Means

 Meeting attendees may buy tickets for the Ways and Means drawing.
 Winners claim small prizes, which are donated by members or supplied by the guild.
-Proceeds from Ways and Means go to the Library Fund to purchase new books.
+Proceeds from Ways and Means support guild activities and events.

 Quilting Opportunities